samyiin/CryptoniteAnalysis/README.md

 # CryptoniteAnalysis
 ## Authors
-This is a joined project of Hsin-Chun Yin, Tahila Mescheloff, Peleg Oppenheimer, Elchanan <last_name?> and Dalia Spira.
+This is a joined project of Hsin-Chun Yin, Tahila Mescheloff, Peleg Oppenheimer, Elchanan Schnaidman and Dalia Spira.

 ## How to run the code locally?
 All our code so far runs on google colab, the github and all the notebook you see is just copies of the notebooks on my google drive.
 If you need to rerun the code locally, you might need to setup a venv and install some packages, and also change the file directory in the notebooks.
 (I tried to change all the cwd in the future notebooks so it can run on local machines easiler, but I might oversee some old notebooks.)